Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

 Harris and Caserta embraced their lawyers when U.S. District Judge Robert Jonker said they were free after 18 months in jail awaiting trial.
 Family members moments earlier gasped and cried with joy when the verdicts were read.

-Their arrests in Michigan came amid upheaval in the U.S.; The year had started with pandemic lockdowns then shifted to armed Capitol protests over COVID-19 restrictions ordered by Whitmer and other governors.
+The arrests in Michigan came amid upheaval in the U.S. in 2020.
+The year had started with pandemic lockdowns then shifted to armed Capitol protests over COVID-19 restrictions ordered by Whitmer and other governors.
 By late May, anger over racial injustice and the killing of George Floyd by Minneapolis police erupted into demonstrations in cities nationwide.

 In a Grand Rapids courtroom, during 13 days of testimony, prosecutors offered evidence from undercover agents, a crucial informant and two men who pleaded guilty to the plot.
 Jurors also read and heard secretly recorded conversations, violent social media posts and chat messages.